Insectman Home

 TEXTBOOK WAR

-by Karl Priest, M. A. April 19, 2009 (updated 11-26-09)
+by Karl Priest, M. A.

 Some believe the Kanawha County Textbook War launched the conservative movement that brought conservative professing politicians into power nationwide.
 For me, the issue had to do with matters far more important than politics.
 Unfortunately, the protesters were conned and by 1977 most of their noble efforts had been nullified by a system that was built upon a humanistic (i. e. atheistic) foundation.
 Ray Moore (Exodus Mandate director) correctly said, “The Kanawha Valley battle was a kind of first salvo for an exodus (from the public schools), but it never caught on and was sort of still born due to lack of clear vision and a resolute K-12 Christian education theology agenda.
 The people were conflicted between public school reform or whether to support K-12 Christian education.”

-The texbook war is not over!
+The Texbook War is not over!

 I think that the TBW was the first call for Christians to rescue their children and that now Exodus Mandate is sounding what appears to be the last call.
 (Also, please see the Exodus Mandate-WV page.)
 The TBW was about religion (even though there were academic and philosophical issues)--our religion AND their religion.
 There cannot be any compromise between the two diametrically opposed belief systems.
-(See Revelation 3:16.)

 Those textbooks were the spearhead for lower academic standards and much more detrimental public school problems.
 Illegal drug use, student pregnancies (and abortions), evolutionism, anti-Americanism, and the homosexual agenda swept into Kanawha County Schools.
 (Proof is provided on the West Virginia News pages.)

 Other Main Stream Media cohorts (academic researchers, liberal clergy, and left-wing organizations) have also contributed a biased view of that historical event.
 There are a few sources that provide the other side of the story.
-A good summary of the event is "Thirty Year War".
-A reasonably objective scholarly view is “’Godless Book’s: The 1974 Kanawha County Textbook Controversy”.
-Also, I wrote a report ("The Protest") about the activities of the Business and Professional People’s Alliance for Better Textbooks.
-(See note #4.)
+A good summary of the event is "Thirty Year War."
+Two reasonably objective scholarly works are “Books and Bombs: Ideological conflict and the Schools—a Case Study of the Kanawha County Book Protest” and "Godless Book’s: The 1974 Kanawha County Textbook Controversy.

 Prior to the 35th reunion (August 21, 2009) I was pleasantly surprised to receive a call from the Associated Press.
 The reporter compiled a good article (http://www.wvgazette.com/News/200908220324) with only one glaring omission.
-He referred to the shooting of a UPS driver and failed to report the shooter was the leader of a pro-book movement.
+He referred to the shooting of a UPS driver and failed to report the shooter (not the victim) was the leader of a pro-book group.
 Aside from that, this AP reporter is the first ever to print something from a teacher protester.
 He accurately wrote, “‘A lot of the people were passionate, but I want to separate them from the very small number of people passionate enough to do something criminal,’ said Karl Priest, who was at the time a protester and a Kanawha County schoolteacher.”
 And “‘We thought we were just objecting to a few books in Kanawha County, but really it was a worldview battle that was going on,’ Priest said.
 ‘The textbook war is not over.
 It'll go on as long as we have two diametrically opposed worldviews that won't compromise.’"
 The second quote was picked up by a prominent liberal group (Texas Freedom Network) and posted in their newsletter.
-(For comments about the lack of conservative and Christian news coverage see “The Slippery Slope”.)
+(For comments about the lack of conservative and Christian news coverage see “The Slippery Slope.”)

+We had our Proud Protester Reunion and were reminded that we were not as dumb as portrayed by most media sources.
+One reporter reluctantly admitted that truth four years after the protest.
 In 1978 (September 20, Charleston Daily Mail) columnist Rex Woodford wrote, “Well, I stood with them (Kanawha County book protesters) one evening and felt that I was taking my life in my own hands to do it (they didn’t cotton to outsiders), but I learned that they weren’t so dumb after all.
 They got me to think and to read some of the books in question, books that I’m convinced many of them knew little of except for choice, damaging passages.
 Nevertheless, they had some good points indeed.”
 Woolford, obviously still sneering at the 1974 protesters, was bemoaning how bad some books were in 1978.

 History has proven, beyond the shadow of a doubt, the protesters were right.
 Proof fills the headlines of West Virginia news from 1975 forward.
 The folks who protested for righteousness and America in 1974, and their offspring, should hold their heads high.